velorek1/lynx/README.md

 # lynx
-A TUI with a double screen buffer for terminals
+A TUI in development with a double screen buffer for terminals.
+Screen display is controlled by creating a linked list in memory.

 - To compile: